I’m sure if you are considering installing solar panels, the most burning question on your mind is:

 Saving money is one of the main reasons that many people chose to install solar on their homes and businesses.
 While not the main goal of using solar, it is something to consider.

-Importantly, the exact rates will vary depending on your homes suitability for solar, the size of the array, the quality of the array, and what you chose to do with the energy provided.
+Importantly, the exact rates will vary depending on your homes suitability for solar, the size of the array, weather you have chosen the best solar panels, and what you chose to do with the energy provided.
 The following estimates are therefore just that, but do offer a good overview of what you could save.

 One very important consideration is that earnings can change a great deal depending on which FIT rate you qualify for.
 For example, the January 1st 87% cut to the FIT rate affected earnings will a great deal, but you can still earn an average of a 4.8% return on solar over 20 years.